+is an internationallyrecognized green building certification system.
 Policy COS 9-3: Support innovative and green building best management practices including, but not limited to, LEED certification for new development, and encourage project applicants to exceed the most current "green" development standards in the California Code of Regulations (CCR), Title 24, if feasible.

-Policy COS 9-4: Encourage publicly-constructed projects to exceed CalGreen Tier 1, or successor program, standards.
+Policy COS 9-4: Encourage publicly-constructed projects to exceed CalGreen Tier 1 standards.